emacsmirror/org-contrib/README.md

 # Files to remove from the next release

+These files are maintained in a separate repository, which you can find after the "Homepage:" keyword in the files themselves:

 -   **ob-mathematica.el:** org-babel functions for Mathematica evaluation
 -   **org-link-edit.el:** Slurp and barf with Org links
+-   **ol-notmuch.el:** Links to notmuch messages

 # Other files